weaviate/weaviate-io/developers/weaviate/installation/kubernetes.md

 ## Weaviate Helm chart

 :::note Important: Set the correct Weaviate version
-A best practice for using Helm charts with Weaviate, is to explicitly set the Weaviate version.<br/><br/>
+As a best practice, explicitly set the Weaviate version in the Helm chart.<br/><br/>

 Set the version in your `values.yaml` file or [overwrite the default value](#deploy-install-the-helm-chart) during deployment.
 :::